 In preclinical models, both peptides reduce inflammatory cytokines and edema at injury sites.
 BPC-157 modulates the NO system to reduce gastric and joint inflammation.
 TB-500 lowers TNF-α and IL-6 in wounds while its antifibrotic effects minimize scar formation.
 One practical note: avoid taking NSAIDs alongside BPC-157, as some evidence suggests they may counteract its healing effects.
 If you need pain management during a protocol, talk to your doctor about alternatives.

-For focused injury recovery, the Wolverine Blend from Everest Peptides gives you 10mg BPC-157 and 10mg TB-500 in a single vial, 20mg total.
-It is third-party tested with a Certificate of Analysis, on sale for $109.99, and code BRAINFLOW brings it under $100.
+For focused injury recovery, the Wolverine Blend from Everest Peptides comes in a 10mg blend (5mg of each) and a 20mg blend (10mg of each).
+Both are third-party tested with a Certificate of Analysis.
+The 20mg is on sale for $99.99, and code BRAINFLOW brings it to about $90, while the 10mg runs about $54 with the code.

 Wolverine Stack Cost

 The Wolverine Stack isn’t the cheapest recovery tool, but it’s more affordable than most people assume, especially if you source it well.
-Here’s the real math.
+The real math looks like this.

 A quick word on how long a vial lasts.
-At a common dosing protocol (250-500mcg BPC-157 daily plus 2-2.5mg TB-500 a couple of times per week), the 20mg total vial covers roughly two to four weeks of the full stack, about double what a standard 10mg blend gets you.
-A typical 4-6 week recovery cycle runs through one to two vials, so plan your order around the length of your protocol.
+At a common dosing protocol (250-500mcg BPC-157 daily plus 2-2.5mg TB-500 a couple of times per week), the 20mg blend covers roughly two to four weeks of the full stack, about double what the standard 10mg blend gets you.
+A typical 4-6 week recovery cycle runs through one to two of the 10mg vials, or a single 20mg, so match your order to the length of your protocol.
+Everest also stacks a bundle discount on top: 5% off at 3 vials, 10% off at 5 or more.

 Dosing Protocols for the Wolverine Stack